zordone/wasm-mandelbrot/README.md

 # wasm-mandelbrot
-WebAssembly Mandelbrot POCs
+Mandelbrot set calculation in pure JavaScript and with WebAssembly to compare speed.

 ## Install
 First, you need to install the dependencies for dealing with WebAssembly, compiling and whatnot: [instructions here.](http://webassembly.org/getting-started/developers-guide/)

-Notes:
+Potential issues:

-- max open file issue
+- Max open file issue
   - https://superuser.com/a/303058
   - `sudo launchctl limit maxfiles 1000000 1000000`
-- missing folder
+- Missing folder
   - emsdk/clang/fastcomp/src - no such file or directory
   - make sure you installed cmake and it's available on the PATH
-- missing privileges for folders
+- Missing privileges for folders
   - `sudo chown -R $(whoami) /usr/local/opt`

 ## Run